Discover responsible investing

 Associations and Partnerships

-Part of the 100 Black Interns programme, an industry-led initiative to offer a range of investment internships to black students and recent graduates.
+Part of the 100 Black Interns programme, which offers a range of investment internships to black students and recent graduates.

 In March 2021, Newton joined the Net Zero Asset Managers initiative, demonstrating its commitment to work with clients to help fulfil their net-zero ambitions and to navigate portfolios through the complex energy transitions that are unfolding.